kompetenzbolzen/automato/README.md

 An *If-This-Then-That* style set of *triggers* and *commands*.
 If all *triggers* are in a triggered state, the commands are executed.
+If `repeat` is `False`, the evaluation must cycle through `False` to run again.
+`cooldown` specifies the time in seconds the action will wait after running again, even if conditions are met.
+Both `repeat` and `cooldown` are optional and their defaults are `True` and `0`.

 ## Configuration